Bruce Irvin: 2014

-The Seattle Seahawks finished first in the NFC West with a 12-4 record and received a first-round bye.
-They reached the Super Bowl for the second season in a row after defeating the Carolina Panthers in the divisional round and the Green Bay Packers in the NFC Championship.
-On February 2, 2015, Irvin started his second consecutive Super Bowl and recorded two solo tackles and a sack on Tom Brady during the Seahawks' 28-24 loss to the New England Patriots in Super Bowl XLIX.
-In the final 20 seconds of Super Bowl XLIX, Irvin was ejected from the game after committing an unnecessary roughness penalty by throwing a closed-hand punch at New England Patriots tight end Rob Gronkowski that incited a brawl on the penultimate play.
+The Seahawks finished first in the NFC West with a 12–4 record and received a first-round bye.
+They reached the Super Bowl for the second season in a row after defeating the Panthers in the divisional round and the Packers in the NFC Championship.
+On February 2, 2015, Irvin started his second consecutive Super Bowl and recorded two solo tackles and a sack on Tom Brady during the Seahawks' 28–24 loss to the Patriots in Super Bowl XLIX.
+In the final 20 seconds of Super Bowl XLIX, Irvin was ejected from the game after committing an unnecessary roughness penalty by throwing a closed-hand punch at Patriots tight end Rob Gronkowski that incited a brawl on the penultimate play.
 He was the first player in NFL history to ever be ejected from a Super Bowl and was fined $10,000 by the NFL.
 At the time of the penalty, the Patriots had the game in hand after a fourth-quarter comeback victory over the Seahawks.

 2015

-On May 2, 2015, it was reported that the Seattle Seahawks opted to decline the fifth-year, $7.75 million option on Irvin's rookie contract.
+On May 2, 2015, it was reported that the Seahawks opted to decline the fifth-year, $7.75 million option on Irvin's rookie contract.